dgobbi/vtk-dicom/Documents/CharacterSet.md

 ## Chinese via GBK

 The GBK character table is a strict subset of GB18030, and does not encompass all of Unicode.
-Like GB18030, special consideration is needed for scanning GBK strings for backslash, since the second byte of some two-byte characters might have the value 0x5c.
+Like GB18030, special consideration is used when scanning GBK strings for backslash, since the second byte of some two-byte characters can have the value 0x5c.

 ### Decoding

-The GBK table maps some code points to the Unicode PUA, so the same PUA concerns apply to GBK as apply to GB18030.
+Decoding is done per the GBK subset of GB18030, with one addition for compatibility with text that was encoded with Microsoft Code Page 936: the code 0x80 is mapped to the Euro symbol.

 ### Encoding

-Unlike GB18030, our encoder for GBK includes several compatibility conversions.
-One conversion (for Unicode 0x1E3F) is related to GB18030:2005, 24 are for characters that were added to Unicode in 2005, and the remainder are to support round-trip mapping for Unicode strings containing PUA code points that were present in older versions of the GBK mapping tables.
+Unlike GB18030, our encoder for GBK includes compatibility mappings for 119 PUA codes that defined characters in older versions of the GB conversion tables.
+Our encoder does not encode the Euro symbol as 0x80, which an extension from Code Page 936 rather than an official code point in GBK.
+Instead, the Euro symbol is encoded as the two-byte code 0xA2,0xE3 from GB18030.
+Likewise, the 10 vertical punctuation marks U+FE10 to U+FE19 are encoded at their GB18030 code points.

 ## Chinese via ISO 2022